huggingface/transformers/CONTRIBUTING.md

 If you don't know where to start, there is a special [Good First Issue](https://github.com/huggingface/transformers/contribute) listing.
 It will give you a list of open issues that are beginner-friendly and help you start contributing to open-source.
-Just comment on the issue that you'd like to work on.
+The best way to do that is to open a Pull Request and link it to the issue that you'd like to work on.
+We try to give priority to opened PRs as we can easily track the progress of the fix, and if the contributor does not have time anymore, someone else can take the PR over.

 For something slightly more challenging, you can also take a look at the [Good Second Issue](https://github.com/huggingface/transformers/labels/Good%20Second%20Issue) list.
 In general though, if you feel like you know what you're doing, go for it and we'll help you get there! 🚀